SchoolFuel/KairosV2/README.md

    # Login to clasp
    clasp login

+   # Build app - this generates a new KairosV2/Sidebar.html file
+   cd client && npm run build

-   # Modify .clasp.json scriptId to the production document script Id
+   # Modify .clasp.json scriptId to the staging/production document script Id
-   In .clasp.json - make sure you have production document script id
+   In .clasp.json - make sure you have staging/production document script id
    # Push to Apps Script
    clasp push